iredmail/docs/upgrade/upgrade.iredmail.0.8.7-0.9.0.md

 file under your iRedMail installation directory.
 Using either `cn=Manager,dc=xx,dc=xx` or `cn=vmailadmin,dc=xx,dc=xx` as bind dn is ok.

-* Execute this script, it will fix incorrect values and add correct ones:
+* Execute this script, it will add required data:

 ```
 # python updateLDAPValues_087_to_090.py